michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-08-08-SPE-JupyterHub & Python Demo.md

 ## website you would like to complte auto scrape
 ## Link to download the webdriver -- chrome : https://chromedriver.storage.googleapis.com/index.html?path=75.0.3770.90/
 ## You may modify the webdriver or omit it depends on the system  and (or) the browser.

+# Interaction with user for text entering and searching section
 driver.get('https://www.bop.gov/inmateloc/')
 driver.find_element_by_xpath('//*[@id="ui-id-1"]/span').click()
 ## text entering on wesbite for searching